Composition in ultradifferentiable classes: Abstract

 \section{Abstract}

 We characterize stability under composition of ultradifferentiable classes defined by weight sequences $M$, by weight functions $\om$, and, more generally, by weight matrices $\fM$, and investigate continuity of composition $(g,f) \mapsto f \o g$.
-Thereby we represent the Beurling space $\cE^{(\om)}$ and the Roumieu space $\cE^{\{\om\}}$ as intersection and union of spaces $\cE^{(M)}$ and $\cE^{\{M\}}$ for associated weight sequences, respectively.
+In addition, we represent the Beurling space $\cE^{(\om)}$ and the Roumieu space $\cE^{\{\om\}}$ as intersection and union of spaces $\cE^{(M)}$ and $\cE^{\{M\}}$ for associated weight sequences, respectively.

 \keywords{Ultradifferentiable functions, composition} \subjclass[2010]{26E10, 30D60, 46E10, 47B33}